kevinlano/RequirementsFormalisation/formalisationApproaches/agileUML/README.md

-This directory contains the AgileUML tools for RF of behavioural models.
+This directory contains the AgileUML tools for RF of behavioural and data models.
 This is described in the paper

 "Automated Requirements Formalisation for Agile MDE", K. Lano et al, at MDEIntelligence 2021, MODELS 2021. https://www.researchgate.net/publication/357212983_Automated_Requirements_Formalisation_for_Agile_MDE